IBM/apiconnect-trawler/docs/install.md

 To install trawler, you can make use of the sample yaml files within the [deployment](../deployment) folder.
 You will need to customise these according to your deployment in the following ways:

 - Adjustments to `config.yaml`:
   - Change namespace pointers to the appropriate namespace you have the API Connect components deployed in.
   - Select which nets you want to enable.
+- Adjustments to `secret-mgmt.yaml`
-     - Set the usernames for datapower and cloud manager.
+  - Set the credentials to use for connecting to cloud manager.
+- Adjustments to `secret-dp.yaml`
+  - Set the credentials to use for connecting to datapower.
 - Adjustments to `kustomization.yaml`:
   - Set the namespace you would like to deploy trawler into.
   - Uncomment secret.yaml if you wish to include creation of secrets.
   - Uncomment servicemonitor.yaml and service.yaml if you are using the prometheus operator model.
 - Set secrets for password values either through base64 encoded values in secret.yaml or through your usual method for managing secrets.

 These can either be imported to your cluster directly using `kubectl apply -k .` or to point to as a base for your own kustomize config and overlays with a kustomization.yaml which looks something like this: